 – Two department heads, Deb and Lina, have been planning a long-term project that their teams will work on jointly.
 Over lunch, Deb tells a joke that mocks a politician whom Lina supports.
 Lina is offended but doesn’t speak up for fear of straining their work relationship.

-In each anecdote, a taboo lurks under the surface or has risen to the surface of a negotiation.
-Taboos are social prohibitions – actions, feelings, or thoughts that a particular community deems unacceptable, writes Daniel Shapiro, founder and director of the Harvard International Negotiation Program, in his new book, Negotiating the Nonnegotiable: How to Resolve Your Most Emotionally Charged Conflicts (Viking, 2016).
+In each anecdote, a taboo in the negotiation lurks under the surface or has risen to the surface of a negotiation.
+Taboos are social prohibitions – actions, feelings, or thoughts that a particular community deems unacceptable, writes Daniel Shapiro, founder and director of the Harvard International Negotiation Program, in his book, Negotiating the Nonnegotiable: How to Resolve Your Most Emotionally Charged Conflicts (Viking, 2016).

 Originally a word (tabu) used by Pacific Islanders to refer to all that is forbidden, the term taboo entered the English parlance in the 1700s via British explorer James Cook.
 Taboo issues can range from a long-standing family grudge to a violation of cultural norms to an unspeakable harm.
 Whatever they encompass, taboos are delicate issues that, if left unaddressed, can sour negotiations and hinder the resolution of conflicts.
 After all, as Shapiro writes, “How do you solve a conflict you cannot discuss?”

-Here we present Shapiro’s advice on how to resolve conflicts arising from taboos.
+Here we present Shapiro’s negotiating strategies for resolving conflicts arising from taboos.

 Every taboo has three components, according to Shapiro: